Acoular 25.04 documentation

 Bases: InOut

-Distributes data from a source to several following objects in a block-wise manner.
+Distribute data from a source to multiple connected objects in a block-wise manner.

 Examples

-Consider a time domain source signal stream from which the FFT spectra and the signal power are calculated block-wise and in parallel by using the RFFT as well as the TimePower and Average objects.
-The SampleSplitter object is used to distribute the incoming blocks of data to the RFFT and TimePower object buffers whenever one of these objects calls the result() generator.
 For the TimePower object, the buffer size is set to 10 blocks.
-If the buffer is full, an error is raised since the buffer overflow treatment is set to ‘error’.
-For the RFFT object, the block buffer size is set to 1 block, and the buffer overflow treatment is set to ‘none’.
-This is done to reduce latency in the FFT calculation, as the FFT calculation may take longer than the signal power calculation.
-If new data is available and the block buffer for the RFFT object is full, the SampleSplitter will drop the oldest block of data in the buffer.
-Thus, the RFFT object will always receive the most recent block of data.
+If the buffer is full, an error is raised, as the buffer overflow treatment is set to 'error'.
+For the RFFT object, the buffer size is limited to 1 block, and the overflow treatment is set to 'none'.
+This setup helps reduce latency in FFT calculations, which may take longer than signal power calculations.
+If new data arrives and the RFFT buffer is full, the SampleSplitter will discard the oldest block, ensuring that the RFFT object always receives the most recent block of data.

 >>> import acoular as ac